WizardTim/WizardTim-captions/README.md

 # WizardTim Captions
 Captions/subtitles for the [WizardTim YouTube channel](https://www.youtube.com/WizardTim) videos and other content.

+This repository is mostly just for me to keep better track of changes and to backup the files for each video, but I've made it public in case others want to do stuff with it.

 ## YouTube Videos
 | #  | Title (en-AU)                                                                                                 | Title & Description                                      | Captions                                            |
 |---:|---------------------------------------------------------------------------------------------------------------|----------------------------------------------------------|-----------------------------------------------------|